A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Controls - Controls is a menu in the Customize panel.
 This is where you can add or remove player controls including: big play button (and the time stamp on it), small play button, play bar, settings controls (video quality, and playback speed), volume control, full screen button, and the Wistia banner.
 You can also set your video controls be appear on video load.

-Customize - Customize is a feature within Wistia that allows you to customize your videos. 🖌 Here you’ll be able to change the Appearance of your videos, update the player Controls, add Share buttons, require a Password, and add Chapters, a Call to Action, a Turnstile, Annotation Links and Captions.
+Customize - Customize is a feature within Wistia that allows you to customize your medias. 🖌 Here you’ll be able to change the Appearance of your videos, update the player Controls, add Share buttons, require a Password, and add Chapters, a Call to Action, a Turnstile, Annotation Links and Captions.
 The Customize option is located on your Wistia video page.
 This menu also houses Load Settings.

-Domain restrictions - Domain restrictions is a feature that allows you to only permit videos to be embedded in certain domains.
+Domain restrictions - Domain restrictions is a feature that allows you to only permit medias to be embedded in certain domains.
 Domain restrictions is an Account Owner privilege, and can be accessed from under the Account > Settings > Account menu.

 //fast.wistia.com/assets/external/E-v1.js.
 This is where the magic lives — it’s how we pull in stats, update customizations, and track views.
 So make sure it’s on your site!